ctweng/androidAppPractice/week2_gridImageSearch/README.md

   * [ ] Site (espn.com)
 * [ ] Subsequent searches have any filters applied to the search results
 * [v] User can tap on any image in results to see the image **full-screen**
-* [ ] User can **scroll down to see more images**.
+* [v] User can **scroll down to see more images**.
 The maximum number of images is 64 (limited by API).

 The following **optional** features are implemented:

-* [ ] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
+* [v] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
 * [ ] Used the **ActionBar SearchView** or custom layout as the query box instead of an EditText
 * [ ] User can **share an image** to their friends or email it to themselves
 * [ ] Replaced Filter Settings Activity with a lightweight modal overlay